contentful/widget-sdk/src/javascripts/ui/Framework/README.md

 VTree from the scope and renders it into the DOM whenever it changes.
 It uses the `createMountPoint()` function from the [`DOMRenderer`](./DOMRenderer.es6.js) module.
-This function converts our representation of a VTree into a representation that can be understood by Preact and then uses Preact’s `render()` function to mount that tree.
+This function converts our representation of a VTree into a representation that can be understood by React and then uses React’s `render()` function to mount that tree.

 The [`StringRenderer`](./StringRenderer.es6.js) exports the `renderToString()`